SpikeInterface/spikeinterface/doc/how_to/load_your_data_into_sorting.rst

 One of the great advantages of SpikeInterface :code:`Sorting` objects is that they can also handle multisegment recordings and sortings (e.g. you have a baseline, stimulus, post-stimulus).
 The exact same machinery can be used to generate your sorting, but in this case we do a list of arrays instead of a single list.
-Let's go through one example for using :code:`from_samples_and_labels`:
+Let's go through one example for using :code:`from_times_labels`:

 .. code-block:: python